delperugia/curlev/docs/internals.md

 - Serves as the base class for all protocol wrappers, enabling polymorphic handling by `ASync`
 - Ensures a consistent interface for asynchronous operations across different protocols

-# HTTP class
+# HTTP and SMTP classes

-This specialization of `Wrapper` implements the HTTP protocol.
+These specializations of `Wrapper` implement the HTTP and SMTP protocols.
-The `Wrapper` invokes HTTP just before starting a request to finish configuring the curl easy handle, and just after to retrieve protocol specific details.
+The `Wrapper` invokes thme just before starting a request to finish configuring the curl easy handle, and just after to retrieve protocol specific details.